-Join us every Wednesday at 8:00 AM
+Join us every Wednesday

 Each week, we’ve been exploring different parks, and setting small but fun fitness challenges to keep ourselves moving and energized.